leonardobarilani/warehouse-model-checking/report/sections/01_design.md

 row): in such case the highway is positioned completely west or completely east of the warehouse.

-The *human operator* can be positioned on an arbitrary cell of the highway, while the *entry point* can be positioned on an arbitrary cell of the warehouse that is not already occupied by a pod or by the human operator.

 \begin{figure}
 \centering
 \includegraphics[width=0.85\textwidth,height=\textheight]{build/warehouse_layout.pdf}
 \caption{Warehouse layout}
 \label{fig:wh-layout}
 \end{figure}

+The *human operator* can be positioned on an arbitrary cell of the highway, while the *entry point* can be positioned on an arbitrary cell of the warehouse that is not already occupied by a pod or by the human operator.

+The robots in the warehouse move from cell to cell according to the default directions defined for each cell, except for *intersection* cells where robots can turn and move in a different direction in order to reach a pod.
+The bot behavior and movement is described with more in detail in section \ref{bot}.

 The above image highlights one of the possible layouts of the warehouse as well as the default directions that bots will travel.
 In this case, we have 3 pod